Somatic mutations in vascular-wall function and age-associated disease

 Research Gap

-We will create an atlas of somatic mutations in the human arterial wall at single-cell resolution in health and disease.
-The specific objectives include:
+1. Creating an atlas of somatic mutations in the human arterial wall at single-cell resolution in health and disease.

-2. Validate the functional significance of somatic mutagenesis in the vascular wall using data on gene regulatory networks relevant to human CVD.
+3. Validating the functional significance of somatic mutagenesis in the vascular wall using data on gene regulatory networks relevant to human CVD and disease models with induced somatic mutations in VSMC.

 Methodology